CPS-research-group/CPS-research-group.github.io/_pages/research_profile.md

  			<li class="a">Arvind Easwaran and Bj&ouml;rn Andersson, "Scheduling Sporadic Tasks on Multiprocessors with Mutual Exclusion Constraints", Workshop on Real-Time Systems on Multicore Platforms: Theory and Practice (co-located with ICPP), 2009.</li>
  			<li class="a">Arvind Easwaran and Insup Lee, "Compositional Schedulability Analysis for Cyber-Physical Systems", ACM SIGBED Review, Volume 5, Number 1, January 2008: Special Issue on the RTSS 2007 Forum on Deeply Embedded Real-Time Computing (<font color="FF0000"><B>Most Viable Solution Award</B></font>).</li>
  			<li class="a">Arvind Easwaran, Insik Shin and Insup Lee, "Towards Optimal Multiprocessor Scheduling for Arbitrary Deadline Tasks", Work-in-Progress Session of Real-Time Systems Symposium (RTSS), 2008.</li>
- 			<li class="a">Arvind Easwaran, Madhukar Anand, Insup Lee and Oleg Sokolsky, "On the Complexity of Generating Optimal Interfaces for Hierarchical Systems", Workshop on Compositional Theory and Technology for Real-Time Embedded Systems (CRTS), 2008.</li>
+ 			<li class="a">Arvind Easwaran, Madhukar Anand, Insup Lee and Oleg Sokolsky, <a class="a" href="/assets/documents/crts08.pdf">"On the Complexity of Generating Optimal Interfaces for Hierarchical Systems"</a>, Workshop on Compositional Theory and Technology for Real-Time Embedded Systems (CRTS), 2008.</li>
  			<li class="a">Arvind Easwaran, Insup Lee and Oleg Sokolsky, "Interface Algebra for Analysis of Hierarchical Real-Time Systems", International Workshop on Foundations in Interface Technologies (FIT), 2008.</li>
  			<li class="a">Arvind Easwaran, Sampath Kannan and Oleg Sokolsky, "Steering of Discrete Event Systems: Control Theory Approach", Electronic Notes in Theoretical Computer Science, Volume 144, Number 4, Pages 21-39, 2006: Publication of International Workshop on Runtime Verification (RV), 2005.</li>
  			<li class="a">Usa Sammapun, Arvind Easwaran, Insup Lee and Oleg Sokolsky, "Simulation of Simultaneous Events in Regular Expressions", Electronic Notes in Theoretical Computer Science, Volume 113, Pages 123-143, 2005: Publication of International Workshop on Runtime Verification (RV), 2004.</li>